rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 ## Trying an in-kernel build

-To check if it is just a tooling issue I cloned the
+To check if it is just a tooling issue, I cloned the
 <https://github.com/Rust-for-Linux/linux> repo and executed the check according
 to the documentation: